HelenaMaslowska/bombs-online/README.md

 - yellow - immortality

 ## Getting started
-If you need to compile server, use this command.
+You need to compile server on your computer, use this command.
 Use this folder [path](https://github.com/HelenaMaslowska/bombs-online/tree/main/Server)!
 ```c++
 g++ server.cpp -o server -pthread
 ```